lagom/lagom/docs/manual/java/guide/services/AdditionalRouters.md

 An additional router is not part of your application `ServiceDescriptor` and therefore can't be automatically published as endpoints to the Service Gateway in development mode.

-If you want to access your additional routers thourgh the gateway, you will need to explicitly add the ACL (Access Control List) for it in your `ServiceDescriptor` definition.
+If you want to access your additional routers through the gateway, you will need to explicitly add the ACL (Access Control List) for it in your `ServiceDescriptor` definition.

 @[hello-service](code/docs/services/AdditionalRouters.java)